altaiiiir/BackupCamera/README.md

 ## Future Enhancements
 - Add GPS location integration for tracking where the user parks
 - Implement customizable distance thresholds for the alert system
+- Improve the beeping system to handle rapid changes in distance
 - Improve the UI design for better user experience during parking
 - Implement this into the actual vehicle by utilizing the OBDII port to detect gear selection